-The key to unlock and open up the access opportunities depends on how we frame IMT spectrum licenses (or, right to use spectrum).
+The key to unlocking and opening up the access opportunities depends on how we frame IMT spectrum licenses (or, right to use spectrum).
 Historically, spectrum licenses have provided a guarantee of exclusivity of spectrum access across an entire service area.
 As such, any decision to share spectrum is then vested in the license holder who may not have significant incentive to share spectrum.
-However, the buzz for change started with the publication of a presidential report in the USA on Realizing the Full Potential of Government-Held Spectrum to Spur Economic Growth.
-In this report, it was proposed that the right to exclusivity in spectrum licensing be transformed into a right to protection from interference.
+A shift in approach began with the publication of a presidential report in the USA on Realizing the Full Potential of Government-Held Spectrum to Spur Economic Growth.31 In this report, it was proposed that the right to exclusivity in spectrum licensing be transformed into a right to protection from interference.
 This subtle but profound change enables the regulator to implement spectrum sharing in a manner that preserves all the rights of the primary licensee but unlocks the potential of unused spectrum.